rizdaprasetya/midtrans-mobile-merchant-server--php-sample-/readme.md

 You can also import that curl command to Postman.

 ## Notes
-This is just for basic implementation reference, in production, you should implement your backend more securely.
+This is just for very basic implementation reference, in production, you should implement your backend more securely.

 ### Get help
 * [Midtrans&nbsp;](https://www.midtrans.com)